Last Updated: June 19, 2026

 Why Do We Need Tecno Spark 40C KM4k Firmware?

-The Tecno Spark 40C KM4k runs on a MediaTek chipset, and SP Flash Tool is the standard method for firmware recovery on these devices.
+The Tecno Spark 40C KM4k uses a MediaTek chipset, and SP Flash Tool is the standard method for firmware recovery on MTK devices.
 Here is what flashing the stock firmware can help with:

 - Resolve OTA update failures and battery drain issues.